 The Housing and Dementia Research Consortium (HDRC) is a membership group of organisations and individuals who are committed to research and knowledge exchange focusing on ‘what works’ for people living with dementia in housing and care settings.

 A core group of organisations makes up the steering group and funds the Research Coordinator’s position.
-Since September 2014 the HDRC has been hosted by ADS.
+The Association for Dementia Studies has hosted the HDRC since September 2014.

 In recent years, housing providers have increasingly focused on the needs of people with dementia through the design of the built and social environment, and in the way care and support services are provided.
 A variety of models and approaches have been adopted but there is as yet limited evidence as to what works best for people with dementia at all stages of their journey from diagnosis to end of life.